ohsu-comp-bio/gaia_mutex_integration/README.md

 `bash bin/build-proto`

 ## Creating A Mutex Run Message (MRM) for MRM_Converter.py testing purposes:
-An example MRM is provided: test/MRM_DEVEL.txt.
+An example MRM is provided: tests/resources/MRM_DEVEL.json

-Or use create-MRM.py to generate a MRM from new parameters.txt and DataMatrix.txt files with the bash command:
+Or use src/create-MRM.py to generate a MRM from a new parameters.txt and a data matrix url.
+The data matrix url will be used to query Gaia which will return a data matrix .json file.

-`python create-MRM.py --inparam parameters.txt --inmat DataMatrix.txt -outf MRM.txt`
+`python src/create-MRM.py --ip tests/resources/parameters.txt --im tests/resources/DataMatrix.txt -mro MRM.json -mto MatM.json`

 ## Converting a MRM to be received by the Mutex agent:
 Example bash command: